English Grammar Parts of Speech

 • It might rain tomorrow. (shows possibility)

-Modal verbs are easy to use once you know the rules.
-Let’s discuss them step by step:
+Modal verbs are easy to use once you understand the rules.
+Let’s break them down step by step:

-Firstly, Modal verbs don’t change for different subjects or tenses.
+Modal verbs don’t change for different subjects or tenses.
+For example:

-Lastly, place the modal verb at the beginning to form a question.
+To form a question, place the modal verb at the beginning of the sentence.

 Examples of Modal Verbs with Uses